 As my partner’s mother is allergic to peanuts, I thought this would be the perfect slice to make – a more sophisticated version of peanut butter and jam slice!
 And I just love blueberries as they impart a beautiful colour in all of my desserts.
 Do I have to say that blueberries are delicious and packed with antioxidants?
 I find a lot of nutty slices quite heavy so I lightened up the almond filling with agar agar.
 It made the filling set into a mousse-like consistency.
 The slice is raw except the agar agar (as you need to boil it with water to activate it) and the almond butter (because, nut butter made with roast almonds just tastes better).

 And check out that jelly layer!
 That purple and that wobbliness!

-(Note: To be honest, there was an issue with the fridge and it actually froze all of our food… hence the jelly layer looks a bit rough.
+(Note: So, there was an issue with the fridge and it actually froze all of my food… hence the jelly layer looks a bit rough.
 I do not recommend freezing the slice as the jelly will basically crumble.
 Still edible and delicious though!)

 - 1 cup almonds

 - ¾ cup dates, soaked in water for 2 hours

 - 2 ½ tsp agar agar + ½ cup water

 - 2 cups water

 - 3 tbsp rice malt syrup or maple syrup (optional)